Salt marsh: Tidal flooding and vegetation zonation

 The New England salt marsh is subject to strong tidal influences and shows distinct patterns of zonation.
 In low marsh areas with high tidal flooding, a monoculture of the smooth cordgrass, Spartina alterniflora dominate, then heading landwards, zones of the salt hay, Spartina patens, black rush, Juncus gerardii and the shrub Iva frutescens are seen respectively.
 These species all have different tolerances that make the different zones along the marsh best suited for each individual.

 Plant species diversity is relatively low, since the flora must be tolerant of salt, complete or partial submersion, and anoxic mud substrate.
 The most common salt marsh plants are glassworts (Salicornia spp.) and the cordgrass (Spartina spp.), which have worldwide distribution.
 They are often the first plants to take hold in a mudflat and begin its ecological succession into a salt marsh.
 Their shoots lift the main flow of the tide above the mud surface while their roots spread into the substrate and stabilize the sticky mud and carry oxygen into it so that other plants can establish themselves as well.
 Plants such as sea lavenders (Limonium spp.), plantains (Plantago spp.), and varied sedges and rushes grow once the mud has been vegetated by the pioneer species.

 Salt marshes are quite photosynthetically active and are extremely productive habitats.
-They serve as depositories for a large amount of organic matter and are full of decomposition, which feeds a broad food chain of organisms from bacteria to mammals.
+They serve as depositories for a large amount of organic matter.
+Decomposition of this organic matter feeds a broad food chain of organisms from bacteria to mammals.
 Many of the halophytic plants such as cordgrass are not grazed at all by higher animals but die off and decompose to become food for micro-organisms, which in turn become food for fish and birds.